Police car responding to emergency crashes with Ford Fiesta at Leeds junction

 It happened shortly before 12.30pm today in Dewsbury Road, Beeston, at the junction with Old Lane and Ring Road.

-The marked police car was on the way to an emergency which it crashed with a Ford Fiesta at the traffic lights near the Tommy Wass pub.
+The marked police car was on the way to an emergency when it crashed with a Ford Fiesta at the traffic lights near the Tommy Wass pub.

 An ambulance was called out to check on those involved in the crash, but there were no apparent injuries.